fleimkeipa/grpc-example/README.md

-### 📘 Explore Service (Backend Candidate Exercise - Summer 2024)
+### 📘 Explore Service
 #### 🧠 Overview

-This project implements a subset of Muzz’s production Explore Service, which manages user interactions (likes/passes) in the matching system.
+This project implements a subset of the production Explore Service, which manages user interactions (likes/passes) in the matching system.
-It’s built with Go, gRPC, and PostgreSQL, and follows clean, modular architecture.
+It’s built with Go, gRPC, and PostgreSQL, and follows a clean, modular architecture.

 #### 🏗️ Architecture